February 2021 North American cold wave

 The February 2021 North American cold wave was an extreme weather event that brought record low temperatures to a significant portion of Canada, the United States and parts of northern Mexico during the first two-thirds of February 2021.
 The cold was caused by a southern migration of the polar vortex, likely caused by a sudden stratospheric warming event that occurred the prior month.
 Temperatures fell as much as 25–50 °F (14–28 °C) below average as far south as the Gulf Coast.
 Severe winter storms also were associated with the bitter cold, which allowed for heavy snowfall and ice accumulations to places as far south as Houston, Texas, and contributing to one of the snowiest winters ever in some areas in the Deep South.

 With the record cold advancing so far south, effects were crippling and widespread.
 Many regions within the Southern Plains such as Oklahoma and Texas, in addition to Arkansas, broke or nearly reached record-low temperatures not seen in decades or even a century.
 In Texas, the record cold caused enormous strain on the power grid and froze pipelines, leading millions to lose power and many pipes to burst.
 At least 278 people were killed directly or indirectly by severe cold, and the damages are estimated to exceed $27.575 billion (2021 USD), including at least $26.075 billion in the United States and $1.5 billion in Mexico.

 Background

-As with most cold waves, the origins of the cold wave occurred when the jet stream migrated southward in early February 2021, allowing bitterly cold air from the polar vortex to spill south into the Upper Midwest and Great Plains.
+As with most cold waves, the origins of the cold wave occurred when the jet stream migrated southward in early February 2021, allowing bitterly cold air spill south into the Upper Midwest and Great Plains.
 The weakening of the jet stream is likely to have been caused by a sudden stratospheric warming (SSW) event that occurred in early January.
 However, the effects of this event did not materialize within North America until the pattern began to become unstable near the end of the month.
 An arctic front then proceeded to usher in the cold air by February 6.